zshi719/2025-Data-24100/lesson_plan/week_5.md

 ## Quizzable Concepts

-- What is Linting?
+- What is linting?
-- What is Ruff?
+- What is `ruff`?
-- What is Static Analysis?
+- What is static analysis?
+- Please provide a list of examples of things that static analysis tools can do to provide feedback on your code.
 - What is a pre-commit hook and why is it useful?